 If you’re someone who is prone to irritation or has sensitive skin, do a small patch test before applying a product with phenoxyethanol to make sure you won’t have an adverse reaction.
 You can also check with your dermatologist to see if there is any reason you should stay away from it.

 As far as phenoxyethanol dangers go, what does seem to be true is that babies and children under three should not be ingesting any phenoxyethanol.
 In that case, it can cause damage to the central nervous system, which is why we strongly discourage use of phenoxyethanol if there’s a way a baby or toddler can ingest it (i.e. via breastfeeding).

 Phenoxyethanol vs. Parabens and Other Preservatives

-Since not having preservatives in skin care products is potentially dangerous (infections caused by bacteria on the face is not a good look), not including them isn’t really an option.
+Since not having preservatives in skin care products is potentially dangerous), not including them in skincare products isn’t really an option.
 That’s why the smartest thing to do is to make sure you’re using the safest preservatives possible.

 Parabens perform essentially the same function as phenoxyethanol but are potential carcinogens (meaning they could cause cancer).
-The same goes for formaldehyde (yes, the same formaldehyde used for embalming, eww).
+The same goes for formaldehyde.

 For those reasons, phenoxyethanol is a much better choice.